movestore/movestore.github.io/share_workflow.md

 # Share Workflows with other Users

 For replication, collaboration or other joint work, it is possible to share your Workflow with other users.
 A Workflow can be shared globally with all MoveApps users or specific users can be invited by their nickname.
 The recipients can load the privately shared or any public Workflow into their account and edit it there independently of the original Workflow and its creator.
 The Workflow will be available with all Apps in the same versions as shared by the creator originally, they can be updated by the receiving user (however, without the option to go back).
 Note that users have 30 days to accept a privately shared Workflow.
-Public Workflows stay available permanently.
+Public Workflows stay available permanently untill the creator deletes them (note that public Workflows that are [published with a DOI](publish_workflow.md) cannot be deleted).

 ## How to share your Workflow